Jaret Patterson: Washington Commanders (second stint)

 On December 26, 2023, Patterson signed with the practice squad of the Washington Commanders.
 He became a free agent when his practice squad contract expired after the season.

 Los Angeles Chargers (second stint)

 On January 10, 2024, Patterson signed a reserve/future contract with the Los Angeles Chargers.
 He was waived on August 29 and re-signed to the practice squad.
-He was elevated to the active roster on December 7, 2024 and appeared in one special teams play for the Chargers the following day in Kansas City.
+He was elevated to the active roster on December 7, and appeared in one special teams play for the Chargers the following day against the Kansas City Chiefs.
 It would be his only appearance that season.
-He signed a reserve/future contract on January 13, 2025.

-On August 26, 2025 Patterson was released with an injury settlement by the Chargers as part of final roster cuts before the start of the 2025 season.
+Patterson signed a reserve/future contract with Los Angeles on January 13, 2025.
+On August 26, Patterson was released with an injury settlement by the Chargers as part of final roster cuts before the start of the 2025 season.
 On October 14, Patterson was re-signed to the practice squad.
+He was promoted to the active roster on November 29.
+Patterson was waived by the Chargers following Omarion Hampton's return from injury on December 8.
+He was re-signed to the team's practice squad two days later.
+Patterson was promoted back to the active roster on December 23.

+On August 30, 2026, the Chargers released Patterson as part of final roster cuts before the start of the 2026 season.

+Minnesota Vikings

+On September 22, 2026, Patterson signed to the Minnesota Vikings practice squad.